Rmonahan/AirGoT/README.md

   }
 ```

-2. Initialization of the google map and the event listener to update the bounds filter when map is moved.
+2. Function to give to calander in order to disable the dates that have already been booked.
+Also the handleSubmit code for when a booking is made.

 ```
 handleSubmit(e) {